 Requesting payment from your clients.
 Now Smartcat allows you to request payments from your clients and make use of our payment network.
 This could be convenient for clients located outside your country as they might find a cheaper payment method with Smartcat and even avoid currency exchange fees as well (you can have a balance in different currencies).
 By clicking in the Request Payment option, you can bring up the following dialog box:

 There you can enter all the details about the job that you have just completed and some information about your customer, and they will receive an email with instructions on how to make payments.
 Once payment has been received, the amount will be added to your balance.

 For payments on jobs received on the client portal.
 If you have set up a Smartcat client portal, jobs completed there will be paid using the Smartcat payment automation system.
 Your clients will have two convenient payment options - wire transfers and credit cards.
 No more need to produce invoices manually.

 By using the Top Up Balance option.
 You can top up your Smartcat balance yourself by using the Top Up Balance button.
 This will bring up the following dialog box:

 There you can choose an amount and the currency you want to add to your balance.
 This money can be used to pay your freelancers for upcoming jobs.

-Simply choose the amount and the currency and click Withdraw from Balance.
+Choose the amount and the currency and click Withdraw from Balance.
 The money will be deposited in the account you specified using your preferred payout method.

 Note: Money that you have added yourself using the Top Up Balance option is not available for withdrawal using this method.

 You can also use this money to pay for vendors listed in the Jobs tabs.
-Instead of creating an invoice after you have selected the jobs to be paid, simply choose the Pay from Balance option.
-An invoice will still be created for your records, but it will be marked as paid.
-Since you can carry a balance in different currencies, this option can be very useful to limit foreign exchange fees and also limit your transactions costs.
+Instead of creating an invoice after you have selected the jobs to be paid, choose the Pay from Balance option.
+An invoice will be created after, but it will be marked as paid straight.
+If you want to pay an invoice that has already been formed, you should delete it, select the jobs, and hit the Pay from Balance button.